codesoap/pres/README.md

 alternatives and produces comparatively small output files (when using default configurations).

-With 1GiB of random data, I got these timings on my machine:
+With 1GiB of random data, I got these timings on my (old and slow)
+test-machine:
 ```console
 $ time pres create 1GiB.data
 [...]